Bachirou Salou: Borussia Mönchengladbach

 In his time at Mönchengladbach, Salou helped the team win the 1995 DFB- Pokal, scoring 14 goals in 97 competitive games.
 In the 1993–94 season he netted five times in only nine contests.

 Duisburg

 In 1995 Salou moved to the second division with MSV Duisburg, winning promotion in his first year and experiencing his best years in the country overall, as he added 18 goals in the next two top flight seasons combined.
 His steady performances earned him many offers.
 FC Bayern München, Fenerbahce S.K. and Borussia Dortmund were some of these clubs.
 After all he chose to stay in Germany and transferred to former Champions League winner Borussia Dortmund.

-He also became a fan favourite in MSV Duisburg.
-The legendary DFB Cup final in 1997–98 season against FC Bayern München made Salou become a living legend in Duisburg.
-To this day, he is celebrated in Duisburg.
-Salou was perpetuate as a living legend in the stadium of MSV Duisburg with his picture.
+He also became a fan favorite in MSV Duisburg.
+The DFB Cup final in 1997–98 season against FC Bayern München made Salou become popular in Duisburg, where to this day, he is celebrated.

-Frankfurt and Hansa Rostock

 After another solid year with Eintracht Frankfurt, Salou joined FC Hansa Rostock in January 2001.